softprops/action-gh-release/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-Below is an example of uploading more than one asset.
+Below is an example of uploading more than one asset with a GitHub release

 ```yaml
 name: Main